Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 You Can Afford The Best Truck Accident Lawyer in Dallas Because You Pay Nothing Until After You Win

-Not only will you not pay anything out of pocket until your settlement has been won, you’ll get thousands more in your pocket when it’s all said and done because Mullen & Mullen Law Firm charges just a 29% contingency fee versus the industry standard of 33.3% for cases that settled without litigation.
-This 4.3% savings can really add.
-For example, on a $500,000 truck accident settlement it would mean $21,500 more in your pocket instead of an attorneys.
+Not only will you not pay anything out of pocket until your settlement has been won, you could receive thousands more in your pocket when it’s all said and done because Mullen & Mullen Law Firm charges just a 29% contingency fee versus the industry standard of 33.3% for cases that settled without litigation.
+This 4.3% savings can really be significant.
+For example, on a $500,000 truck accident settlement it would mean $21,500 more in your pocket.

 Common Types of Injuries Sustained in Trucking Accidents

 Truck accidents can have devastating consequences due to the size and weight disparity between commercial trucks and passenger vehicles.
-They often result in severe injuries that can have long-term physical, emotional, and financial impacts on the victims.
-Understanding the most common types of injuries sustained in commercial truck accidents is essential for both accident victims and their legal representation in pursuing compensation and justice.
+These accidents often result in severe injuries that can have a long-term physical, emotional, and financial impact on victims.
+Understanding the most common types of injuries sustained in commercial truck accidents is essential for both accident victims and their legal representatives in pursuing compensation and justice.

 Head Injuries